Table of Contents

 • Clear performance metrics

-Although many of these tenets seem rather idealistic and philosophical, they are important for building strong relations with contracting partners.
+Yes, many of these seem idealistic and philosophical.
+However, they are important to the approach to building strong relations with the contracting partners.

 • Focus on the relationship rather than the deal